 Swann Fountain delivers freshness for those who want to hear the splashing water yet want to stay dry.
 At the same time, its beautiful and peaceful sculptures cool down the heat inside you.
 Don’t forget to help your teenagers take some aesthetic photos for their social media.

 Swann Fountain lies among the buildings on the Benjamin Franklin Parkway.
-So, this place is a perfect stop for you who also happen to explore some of Philly’s main attractions.
+So, this place is a perfect stop for those who also happen to explore some of Philly’s main attractions.

 15. Mass at The Cathedral Basilica of Saint Peter and Paul (view map)

 From the outside, this divine building reveals the years it has survived.
 But, on the inside, a magnificent neo-classical design prevails.
 The Cathedral Basilica of Saint Peter and Paul serves as the head church of Philadelphia’s Catholic Archdiocese.
-The most exciting part of this place is the sentimental history revolving around the church’s construction, which you can see from their artifacts and artworks.
+The most exciting part of this place is the sentimental history revolving around the church’s construction, which you can see from its artifacts and artwork.

 This summer, they celebrate a mass honoring Labor Day.
 You can take your teenagers here to learn and understand more about the valuable contribution of workers to America.